 You’ll be able to disembark at most landmarks, so it’s easy to use this your to further your itinerary (although traffic can be a factor, so don’t rely exclusively on this for transportation).

-Stop #2 – Shedd Aquarium
+Stop #2: Shedd Aquarium

-Next, head down to Chicago’s Museum Campus and pay a visit to its crown jewel – theShedd Aquarium.
+Next, head down to Chicago’s Museum Campus and pay a visit to its crown jewel – the Shedd Aquarium.
 Home to 32,000 fascinating and unique creatures from a range of diverse habitats, Shedd is one of the best (if not the best) aquariums in the country.

 Popular exhibits included with your admission are “Waters of the World,” “Caribbean Reef,” “Amazon Rising,” “Abbott Oceanarium,” “Wild Reef,” and the “Polar Play Zone.”

-We recommend reserving between 1-2 hours for this attraction.
+We recommend reserving at least 2-3 hours for this attraction.

-Stop #3 – The Field Museum
+Stop #3: The Field Museum

 The Field Museum has spent over 100 years curating and adding to its collections, so you know their selection and breadth of artifacts and objects is impressive.

 Some of the highlights of their collection include SUE, the famous T-Rex (the most complete skeleton of her species), the notorious Tsavo Lions, an extensive collection of Ancient Egyptian artifacts, a beautiful selection of gemstones and minerals, and the fun “Underground Adventure” exhibit.

-Getting In: We recommend reserving between 1-2 hours for this attraction.
+We recommend reserving between 1-2 hours for this attraction.

-Stop #4 – Adler Planetarium
+Stop #4: Adler Planetarium

 End your day with a visit to the last (but by no means the least) of the Museum Campus institutions.
 The Adler Planetarium has a lot to offer curious visitors.

 Popular exhibits include “Planet Explorers,” “Shoot for the Moon,” “Astronomy in Culture,” Hidden Wonders,” and more.

-Getting In: We recommend reserving about 1 hour for this attraction.
+We recommend reserving about 1 hour for this attraction.

-Stop #1 – Architecture River Cruise
+Stop #1: Architecture River Cruise (Outdoor Option)

 This informative and insightful cruise will provide you with background information on Chicago’s most iconic landmarks and its famous skyline, practically building by building.

 Some of the highlights you’ll see you on your Architecture River Cruise include buildings by Mies van der Rohe, Skidmore Owings Merrill, and Helmut Jahn, plus the Willis Tower and the Old Post Office Building.

 A visit here is both a great photo opportunity and a good chance to learn more about Chicago’s famous architecture.

-Getting In: We recommend reserving at least 1 hour for this attraction.
+We recommend reserving at least 1 hour for this attraction.

-Lunch on the Magnificent Mile
+Magnificent Mile (free!)

-Stop #3 – Bike Rental
+Stop #3: Bike Rental (Outdoor Option)

 After lunch, head down to the Navy Pier area to get little exercise.
 Rent a bike and enjoy the waterfront on two wheels!
 Chicago is a cyclist’s paradise, filled with trails, parks, and pathways just waiting to be explored.